We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 These are general tips, but we’d encourage you to look online for any instructions specific to your phone.
 Your device’s manufacturer might have some particular tips that don’t apply more broadly, or certain warnings about what not to do.

 When you’ve finished the cleaning process, leave your phone alone until any remaining moisture has had a chance to dry off naturally.
 Only then should you turn it on again and reattach cases and accessories.
 Putting it on a paper towel can help.

 For an even more comprehensive solution, you can treat your phone to an ultraviolet light bath—a cleaning technique that science shows can help blast certain types of bacteria off of your handset.
-You can pick up a PhoneSoap UV Cell Phone Sanitizer for $80, and it’ll charge your phone while it’s cleaning it.
+You can pick up a PhoneSoap UV Cell Phone Sanitizer, and it’ll charge your phone while it’s cleaning it.
 There are still questions about how effective these UV lights are, but if you can afford the extra investment, it’s a helpful additional way to keep your phone clean.